singular-gpispace/pfd-parallel/README.md

 ```

-In Singular now do what follows below.
+In Singular, now do what follows below.

 This
 * loads the library giving access to pfd-parallel,